Transcendental Meditation movement: Settlements

 About 3,000 TM practitioners are estimated to live near MUM and the Golden Domes in Fairfield, Iowa, US, an area dubbed "Silicorn Valley" by locals.
 By 2001, Fairfield's mayor and some city council members were TM practitioners.
 Just outside the city limits is Maharishi Vedic City.
-The city's 2010 population of 1,294 includes about 1,000 pandits from India who live on a special campus.Roberts, Sam NY Says Census Undercounted in Brooklyn New York Times, 10 August 2011 The city plan and buildings are based on Maharishi Sthapatya Veda, an ancient system of architecture and design revived by the Maharishi.
-Housing developments outside of city limits are also seeking to combine Maharishi Vedic precepts of design with the latest sustainability technologies.
+The city's 2010 population of 1,294 includes about 1,000 pandits from India who live on a special campus.
+The city plan and buildings are based on Maharishi Sthapatya Veda, an ancient system of architecture and design revived by the Maharishi.